marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

               return

           if abs(skewness) < 0.5:
-              # Use mean if the distribution is approximately symmetrical
-              imputation_value = df[column].mean()
+               Use mean if the distribution is approximately symmetrical imputation_value = df[column].mean()
           else:
-              # Use median if the distribution is skewed
-              imputation_value = df[column].median()
+               Use median if the distribution is skewed imputation_value = df[column].median()
           df[column].fillna(imputation_value, inplace=True)
           print(f'Imputed {column} with {"mean" if abs(skewness) < 0.5 else "median"}: {imputation_value}

-**Apply imputation to each column with null values**
+**Apply imputation to each column with null values by iterating over all columns**

       for column in null_columns:
           impute_nulls(column)